Small Group Tours: Extremadura

 - Set aside some well-curated creative time to carve out new paths for ourselves and the world.

-One more thing: You don't have to over-think this one.
-It's a retreat!
-But before you join, you do need to know that this trip is simpler than my usual tours.
-You'll note the nice price.
-It reflects really sweet lodgings, but not posh.
+Before you join: you do need to know that this trip is simpler than my usual tours.
+It is priced to reflect really sweet lodgings, but not posh.
 Lovely local food, but no Michelin stars.
 And part of the charm is well-thought-out downtime.
-In spite of the fact that we're planning like mad, even Lucy and I see this as a getaway, to be savored with good friends.
+In spite of the fact that we plan methodically, we see this as a getaway, to be savored with low-key travelers.
 If you'd like an invitation, please be in touch.

 - 2 nights in a rustic, comfortable farmhouse in the Sierra de Gata countryside

-- Pleasures of artisanal food traditions, including cooking with food writer Paul Richardson at his off-grid farm
+- Pleasures of artisanal food traditions, including a day with the accomplished food writer Paul Richardson at his off-grid farm

-- Education for your senses at an olive oil tasting with a professional taster
+- Education for your senses at an olive oil tasting at a boutique mill

 - Daily time for reading, sketching, reflection, creative acts, connection, curated by Lucy Kimbell